In Dorian’s wake, a shattered town haunted by its missing

 Another notice informed that sanitation services, including residential garbage trucks, would be functioning throughout the day and another said crews were working on restoring energy, as well as on road debris removal in the city of Freeport.

 In Marsh Harbour, after what many storm victims described as a slow start, aid operations and evacuations are now running at nearly full tilt.
 Mental health workers have been flown in to help victims cope, but the hospital has had no time to begin identifying bodies.
-A growing list of the missing has gone online — dorianpeoplesearch.com — and partial cellular service has been restored.
+A growing list of the missing has gone online – Dorianpeoplesearch.com – and partial cellular service has been restored.

 But in many cases here, the problem is not reception.
 It is the phones washed away by the storm.

-Near the rubble that was the Mudd — one of the largest urban slums in the Bahamas, populated with hundreds of poor Haitian immigrants — Valcourt Fortilia, a 32-year-old food merchant, pointed to a pile of debris behind a field of splintered wood and wrecked appliances.
+Near the rubble that was the Mudd – a neighborhood with one of the largest urban slums in the Bahamas, populated with hundreds of poor Haitian immigrants – Valcourt Fortilia, a 32-year-old food merchant, pointed to a pile of debris behind a field of splintered wood and wrecked appliances.

 “That was my house,” she said.